ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-issm.md

 ### Setup environment requirements

 Interacting with {{ model }} requires the `$ISSM_DIR` environment variable be set to use an appropriate ACCESS-ISSM executable.
 This is handled automatically when loading the {{ model }} module on _Gadi_.
-To set these variables in preparation for running an ISSM model, run the following code block in your Terminal tab:
+To set these variables in preparation for running an ACCESS-ISSM model configuration, run the following code block in your Terminal tab:

 ```bash
 module use /g/data/vk83/modules